-FWBC’s Operations Group is headed by Group Manager, Heather Hausler and supported by two Executive Directors, Murray Gregor (Eastern) and Jeff Radisich (Central/West).
+FWBC’s Field Operations Group is led by Group Manager Field Operations, Heather Hausler and supported by two Executive Directors, Jeff Radisich (Central/West) and Murray Gregor (Eastern).

 The Field Operations Group investigates workplace law breaches and provides assistance and advice to building and construction industry participants regarding their rights and responsibilities under the FW Act, IC Act and the Building Code.
 The Field Operations Group also seeks to establish co-operative, productive and harmonious workplace relations in the building and construction industry.
 This is achieved by promoting compliance with relevant workplace laws, the Building Code and industrial instruments, and investigating any suspected contraventions.